Is Zero a Special Price? Evidence from Child Healthcare

 52 Pages Posted: 13 Dec 2018 Last revised: 24 Oct 2020

 Do consumers react differently to zero prices?
 We test the presence of a zero-price effect in child healthcare and find that a zero price is indeed special and it boosts demand discontinuously.
 A zero price affects resource allocations by encouraging healthier children to use more services and exacerbates behavioral hazard by increasing inappropriate use of antibiotics.
 A copayment, as small as 2USD per visit, alleviates these problems without increasing financial and health risks.
 However, a zero price may be used to boost demand for highly cost-effective treatments.
 Strategically choosing zero and non-zero prices is a key to improving welfare.

-Keywords: Children, Patient Cost-Sharing, Healthcare Utilization, Price Elasticity, Moral Hazard
+Keywords: Zero-price Effects, Patient Cost-Sharing, Children, Healthcare Utilization, Price Elasticity, Moral Hazard

 JEL Classification: I18, I13, I11, J13